 The National HIV/AIDS Strategy: Updated to 2020 has a strong emphasis on structural supports as key to keeping PWH in care and healthy: “Structural approaches can reduce risk of HIV transmission at community and societal levels… It has become abundantly clear that these social and economic determinants of health are significant factors in the ability to meet the goals of the Strategy.”
 Throughout the Strategy, scaling “up effective, evidence-based programs that address social determinants of health” (p.
 24) is a focus; especially within Goal 2.C.1 – developing models of care that “address policies to promote access to basic needs and other supportive services” (p.21) – and Goal 3.B.1 – where adopting “structural approaches to reduce HIV infections and improve health outcomes in high-risk communities” is encouraged. (p.
 24)

-And yet, while the NHAS Federal Action Plan laid out detailed plans for housing and employment, it did not even mention increasing access to food and nutrition services.
-The need for increased focus and investment in structural interventions comes at a time when ending the HIV/AIDS epidemic seems within reach.
+And yet, while the NHAS Federal Action Plan The need for increased focus and investment in structural interventions comes at a time when ending the HIV/AIDS epidemic seems within reach.
 We know that biomedical treatment alone will not end the epidemic.
 We have a unique opportunity and responsibility to expand efforts to address the need for food and nutrition, leveraging the impact and cost-effectiveness of structural interventions in preventing, treating, and ending HIV/AIDS in the U.S.

 We regularly collaborate with other national organizations to advocate for services for our clients.

 Karen Pearl, Co-Convener of FIMC, sits on the AIDS United Public Policy Committee.
 Alissa Wassung, Co-Convener of FIMC, co-chairs the Federal AIDS Policy Partnership Structural Interventions Working Group (SIWG).
-With the SIWG and the support of the National Minority AIDS Initiative, we co-sponsored the first ever Structural Interventions Track at the US Conference on AIDS (USCA) last year.
+With the SIWG and the support of the National Minority AIDS Initiative, we co-sponsored the first ever Structural Interventions Track at the US Conference on AIDS (USCA) in 2016, continuing in 2017 and 2018.
 The Track highlighted the importance of food and nutrition, housing, and employment to the health and wellbeing of PWH.
 Through our USCA participation, we became vocal members of the Act Now: End AIDS Coalition – advocating for plans to end the epidemic nationwide.
 The Coalition has testified three times before the Presidential Advisory Council on HIV/AIDS (PACHA), resulting in a letter from PACHA to President Obama on the importance of FNS for PWH.